axis7818/axis7818.github.io/content/blog/fleet-configuration-management.md

 8. Flux agents interact with their respective Kubernetes API servers to ensure that resources are provisioned in the fleet.
 9. The Observability Hub running inside the management cluster monitors deployment state for all workloads across the fleet.
 This information is surfaced in Grafana dashboards.
 10. Engineers monitor workload deployments across the fleet using deployment observability dashboards.

+## Kalypso Runbooks

+To learn more about how Application Engineers and Platform Engineers use this system, see the [Kalypso Runbooks](https://github.com/microsoft/kalypso/tree/main/docs/run-books) in Kalypso's documentation.
+These runbooks provide step-by-step instructions on the common Kalypso use cases and include examples for each scenario.

 # Conclusion